chimera-suite/use-case/README.md

 # Chimera 🐶🐐🐍

 This repository illustrates a running example of the Chimera software suite.

-The example is composed of several docker images, that simulates the behaviour of data pipeline from the relational data to the jupyter notebooks, passing through semantic web technologies.
+The example is composed of several docker images, that simulates the behaviour of data pipeline from the perspective of Data Scientists and business Analysts, which have the need of using semantic web technologies (SPARQL queries and Ontology Based Data Access) for performing analytical operations and data visualization tasks.
+In addition it is showed how to persist a Spark DataFrame in HDFS.
 ## Setup

 Here we briefly discuss the components.
 For correctly running the example is needed to run all docker images in parallel and respecting the boot order.